dankelley/dek_blog/_posts/2024-02-04-bathymetry-topography-nova-scotia.md

 ---

 This is a followup to the two previous posts, dealing with representing the shape of the earth surface with a shaded scheme.
+The R code at the end of this posting shows how to make the diagram I show here.

-Blue hues represent the ocean, and golden hues represent the land.
+In the diagram, blue hues represent the ocean, and golden hues represent the land.
+As with the two previous posts, brightness is based on surface slope, meant to evoke illumination by a light source in the upper-left corner, pointing towards the lower-right corner.

+There is a lot to see in this diagram.
+Nova Scotians will likely find their own favourite spots, but I'll point out just a few.

-There is a lot to see here.
-The Annapolis Valley, to the south of the Bay of Fundy, is particularly prominent as a flat area bounded by high land to the north and soutrh.
-Cape Breton has a complex pattern of relief that is will be well known to those who have travelled there.
-An important fault line running from east to west at about 45.5N is visible both above and below sealevel; for more on this, and much of the geology of the region, see Pe-piper and Piper (2003) and references therein.
+1. The Annapolis Valley, to the south of the Bay of Fundy, is particularly prominent as a flat area bounded by high land to the north and soutrh.
+2. Cape Breton has a complex pattern of relief that is will be well known to those who have travelled there.
+3. A fault line running from east to west at about 45.5N is visible both above and below sealevel.
+The high lands to the north of that line, known as the Cobequid Mountains, are quite visible in this view.
+For more on this assemblage, and the geology of Nova Scotia generally, see Pe-piper and Piper (2003) and references therein.

 ![Bathymetry and topography in the region of Nova Scotia.](/dek_blog/docs/assets/images/2024-02-04-bathymetry-topography-nova-scotia.png)